 If you’re in a hurry, add the frozen hash browns to a baking sheet and bake them at 170º F for 15 minutes to defrost them.

 Of course, you can always thaw frozen hash brown potatoes overnight in the refrigerator.
 Be sure to put a plate or container underneath them while defrosting in the fridge.

-Wondering how long can you keep thawed hash browns in the fridge?
+Wondering how long you can keep thawed hash browns in the fridge?

-Although technically you can keep thawed hash browns in the fridge for up to 7 days.
+Although technically, you can keep thawed hash browns in the fridge for up to 7 days.
 I recommend you keep them in the fridge for no longer than 3 days for optimal taste and quality.

 How to make The Best hash brown casserole

 - First, preheat the oven to 375 degrees Fahrenheit.
 Then spray a 9×13 casserole dish with nonstick spray.